 There are several protocols when it comes down to the culture for business meetings in Vietnam, and you are advised to adhere to them if possible.

-However, do not confirm the meeting too early in advance and remember to reconfirm it a day before, especially the meeting is set outside the company.
+Furthermore, do not confirm the meeting too early in advance and remember to reconfirm it a day before, especially the meeting is set outside the company.

 Also, one important note to take away is that it is highly suggested not to make any appointments when the Vietnamese New Year, or Tet, is approaching.
 This is because appointments around this important festival will usually be cancelled when everyone is extremely busy.